 Daysha DevOps Tools Strategy

-Daysha’s tools strategy is based on the DevOps Foundational model so called CALMS.
+Daysha’s tools strategy is based on the DevOps Foundational model as defined by the DevOps Institute CALMS.

 Culture – agile tools vendors release features regularly and their products support flatter organisational structures that bring IT closer to the business.
 Jira is a good example.

 Automation – many tools can automate tasks but the better ones will identify opportunities to automate.
 XebiaLabs is a good example.

 Lean – tools are not bloated with useless features but do a small number of things well.

 Measure – tools measure as you do.
 If you have to stop and measure you’re losing productivity.

 Share – tools have open APIs, webhooks and marketplaces.
 The DevOps benefit is that as data is shared all team members are aligned on the current status of work in progress.

 Our partners share common characteristics of ‘download, try and buy’.
 The objectives with any new tools you are evaluating are: